xingkong666-hot/private/README.md

 # Privacy Policy #
 **We are committed to consumer privacy protection.
-Lets VPN does not collect or log traffic data, browsing activity, email address, phone number, or any personal information from individual users connected to the Services.！**
+StarVPN does not collect or log traffic data, browsing activity, email address, phone number, or any personal information from individual users connected to the Services.！**

 **Our software utilizes the third party diagnostics service Fabric, a Google service, for the purpose of identifying service issues and problems inside our services.
 The information collected is generic in nature and does not contain personally identifiable information.**